 Mechanized cut-to-length (CTL) harvesting (Figure 8) is based on the introduction of the classic harvester-forwarder combination.
 While representing a radical technological innovation, CTL harvesting is not a revolutionary system change because it includes the same task sequence followed in the traditional system.
 The system is adapted to mechanization by increasing log length to 2 or 3 m, since one-meter long logs are too short for efficient mechanical handling.
 Appropriate machine choice and operator skill are necessary when applying CTL harvesting to coppice stands.
-The productivity of a modern harvester deployed in conventional coppice operations may vary from 2 to almost 10 m3 SMH11, depending on stem size and operator proficiency.
-The productivity of the forwarder commonly ranges between 5 and 10 m3 SMH11, depending on machine model and extraction distance.
+The productivity of a modern harvester deployed in conventional coppice operations may vary from 2 to almost 10 m SMH-1, depending on stem size and operator proficiency.
+The productivity of the forwarder commonly ranges between 5 and 10 m SMH-1, depending on machine model and extraction distance (Spinelli et al. 2016a).

 Figure 8.
-Mechanized cut-to-length harvesting (photo R. Spinelli)
+Mechanized cut-to-length harvesting (Photo: R. Spinelli)